The Superior Spider-Man: War of the Realms

 During the War of the Realms storyline, Superior Spider-Man worked to save the civilians from a Frost Giant invasion.
-Then, he came up with the idea to work with the West Coast Avengers in order to make use of America Chavez's powers.
+Then, he came up with the idea to work with the West Coast Avengers to make use of America Chavez's powers.
 After rescuing them with his Octavian Lens, Superior Spider-Man barely manages to convince them to help fight the Asgardian invasion at the source.
 They later go to New York City, since the Asgardian magic was interfering with America's powers.
 In the midst of the battle between the Fantastic Four and Malekith the Accursed's forces, Superior Spider-Man worked with Mister Fantastic to enable America Chavez to duplicate the Bifrost Bridge's energy.
 After the two of them failed to locate the strike team in Svartalfheim, Superior Spider-Man and Mister Fantastic located the strike team in Jotunheim.
 Those in Jotunheim (specifically Peter Parker) order Superior Spider-Man to focus on protecting Earth.
 After he initially refuses to leave, Gwen Poole assists Superior Spider-Man in his coming to terms with his lack of a role in the war.
 After that, Superior Spider-Man and the West Coast Avengers returned to Earth to continue protecting its citizens.